kpvdr/wheedle/README.md

 # Wheedle

 ## Introduction
-This project independently polls a GitHub repository for new commits, and then triggers an action on a second GitHub repository when one or more new commits are found.
-Secondly, an artifact poller checks the second GitHub repository for artifacts resulting from successful runs of its action workflows.
-If found, these are downloaded and saved/tagged.
+This project independently polls a pair of GitHub repositories, one for for new commits in order to trigger a GitHub Action on the second, and the second for new GitHub Actions artifacts.

 This application will find use primarily in CI/CD projects where some or all of the package builds are made on GitHub Actions projects created for the purpose of building and testing